kamilsan/snake-java/README.md

 ## Snake

-Simple snake game implemented in Java using Swing, using MVC design pattern.
+Simple snake game implemented in Java using Swing and MVC design pattern.

 ### Buliding